haw230/the-anadromi-project/README.md

 6. [Acknowledgements](#acknowledgements)

 ## Prerequisites
-Students should have be comfortable the basic concepts of programming:
+Students should be somewhat comfortable the basic concepts of programming:
-* Variables and simple data types
+[x] Variables and simple data types
-* Loops
+[x] Loops
-* Conditional operators
+[x] Conditional operators
-* Functions
+[x] Functions

 ## Stage 1: Hill Climbing
 This stage will focus on simple but inefficent algorithms that neatly fuse the basics of programming, preparing the student for more advanced concepts.